summitgao/SAR_Change_Detection_GarborPCANet/README.md

-The files are the MATLAB source code for the paper:
+The Matlab implementation of our paper:

 Feng Gao,  Junyu Dong, Bo Li, Qizhi Xu, Cui Xie.

 Automatic Change Detection in Synthetic Aperture Radar Images Based on PCANet

-IEEE Geoscience and Remote Sensing Letters, vol. 13, no. 12, 2016.
+*IEEE Geoscience and Remote Sensing Letters*, vol. 13, no. 12, 2016.

 The demo has not been well organized.
 Please contact me if you meet any problems.

-Email: gaofeng@ouc.edu.cn
+**Please cite our paper if you use our codes.
+Thanks!**

+If you have any queries, please do not hesitate to contact me (gaofeng AT ouc.edu.cn).

+More codes can be obtained from http://feng-gao.cn

 注意事项：